amiryzat/ProxyGuard/docs/architecture.md

 1. Webcam captures a live video frame.
 2. Face detection locates the face in the frame.
 3. Face recognition compares the detected face against registered student reference images.
+4. **Exactly one face is required** for the challenge to run — if more than one face is detected, the challenge pauses with an on-screen warning instead of progressing (see [[decisions]] Decision 10).
+5. Once a face is recognized, an **identity-liveness continuity guard** requires later recognition checks to keep matching that same face (name + position) for the rest of the attempt, or the identity is cleared and the challenge restarts — this prevents a recognized identity from silently transferring to a swapped-in face/photo (see [[decisions]] Decision 11).
-4. Blink detection runs continuously using MediaPipe Face Mesh.
+6. Blink detection runs continuously using MediaPipe Face Mesh.
-5. A randomized head movement challenge, requiring a real blink during the same window, verifies active physical response.
+7. A randomized head movement challenge, requiring a real blink during the same window, verifies active physical response.
-6. On passing, a recognized face is confirmed directly; an unrecognized one ends as "not recognized".
+8. On passing, a recognized face is confirmed directly (only if identity continuity held to that instant); an unrecognized one ends as "not recognized".
-7. Attendance is logged with result and reason, and a verification snapshot of the frame is saved.
+9. Attendance is logged with result and reason — a recognized student who fails liveness is still logged under their real name, not "Unknown" (see [[bugs]] Bug 8) — and a verification snapshot of the frame is saved.
-8. Suspicious attendance patterns are flagged for lecturer review.
+10. Suspicious attendance patterns are flagged for lecturer review.

-(The voice challenge and the mid-challenge identity re-verification that previously sat between steps 5 and 7 have been removed from the live flow — see the note under System Overview.)
+(The voice challenge and the mid-challenge identity re-verification that previously sat between steps 7 and 9 have been removed from the live flow — see the note under System Overview.)

 ## Main Modules